 Set Desktop & Lock Screen Wallpaper using Intune Win32 App

-In my previous blog post, we discussed the steps to set Desktop and lock screen Wallpaper on Windows devices using the Device Restrictions template, which utilizes wallpaper files stored in a publicly accessible location.
+In my previous blog post, we have learnt the steps to configure desktop and lock screen wallpaper on Windows 10/11 devices using Intune Device restriction template which requires the wallpaper files to be stored in a publicly accessible location.

 1. Log in to any Windows computer, create a folder, and copy Desktop and Lock screen wallpapers.
-Please ensure the wallpaper files are in JPEG, PNG, or BMP format.
+Ensure the wallpaper files are in JPEG, PNG, or BMP format.

-1. Create Two PowerShell scripts called InstallWallpapers.ps1 and UninstallWallpapers.ps1 with the contents below.
+1. Create two PowerShell scripts called InstallWallpapers.ps1 and UninstallWallpapers.ps1 using below code.
 Change the wallpaper file names in the script to match those stored in the DeployWallpapers folder.

 Please note that if you do not want to set the lock screen wallpaper, then you do not have to copy the lock screen wallpaper file in deploywallpapers folder and also do not have to copy it on the target devices and same goes for desktop wallpaper as well, therefore modify the scripts accordingly.